jishan484/PiWebVNC/README.md

 # PiWebVNC
-A simple, highly efficient web baseed VNC app for Raspberry pi (all models).
+A simple, highly efficient, web baseed VNC app for Raspberry pi (all models).
+##### No external dependency required.
+Just `compile -> run -> go`.
 ## Installation process
 To compile this app some adition package will be installed in your pi.
-You can use pre-compiled binary, please check [Downloads](#Downloads) section.
+You can also use pre-compiled binary, please check [Pre compiled Binaries](#pre-compiled-binaries) section.
 #### setup
 ```sh
 git clone https://github.com/jishan484/PiWebVNC.git